MichaelWangCH/DoIt/README.md

 #### App

+1. Install Carthage using Homebrew `brew install carthage`.
+2. Run `carthage update`.
-open DoIt.xcodeproj in DoIt-iOS using Xcode and run the app.
+3. Open DoIt.xcodeproj in DoIt-iOS using Xcode and run the app.